-Unofficial Drop: An unofficial drop occurs when a student ceases class attendance or discontinues class attendance without officially dropping a class.
-If a student fails to officially drop a course, the instructor records a "UD" grade on the sixth week of the semester.
-UD grades will be counted toward total hours attempted if a student fails to officially drop a course.
+Unofficial Drop (N): An unofficial drop occurs when a student misses 6 consecutive days without officially dropping a class.
+If a student fails to officially drop a course, the instructor records an "N" grade.
+N grades will be counted toward total hours attempted if a student fails to officially drop a course.
 Students who fail to officially drop a course will have a portion of their Title IV aid returned to the federal government.